ewzeng/cs-notes/editor_notes/emacs.md

 features.

-Every window has a status bar at the bottom, telling the mode of the buffer the window is viewing (as well as the position of the cursor).
+Every window has a status bar at the bottom, telling the mode of the buffer the window is viewing (as well as the position of the cursor and other infomation).
+The status bar is also called the mode line.

+## Elisp

+Emacs = Elisp interpreter written in C + editor written in Elisp.
+Thus, by programming in Elisp, we can virtually change anything about the editing functionality which is extremely powerful.